synbioz/pbtd/README.md

 To play the test suite run : `bundle exec rspec`

 To launch the guard test engine run: `bundle exec guard`

+## Models

+The application have four models :
+* Project
+  Configure name and repository url of project
+* Location
+  Manage application environments
+* Deployment
+  Manage deployments of differents locations
+* Commit
+  History of repository commits for locations and deployments